 To support Team Giffin and this worthwhile cause, visit www.grouprev.com/teamgiffin.

 CARE FOR UNINSURED: In the affluent Tri-Valley, we may not always be aware of families struggling to get by on little income.
-But they are here living and working, a part of the fabric and
+But they are here living and working, a part of the fabric and diversity of our communities.

 Some organizations, however, know these families well: Founded in 1972 as a health center for low-income children in Eastern Alameda County, Axis Community Health now provides medical care for all family members who otherwise have no access to health care.